jsom1/jsom1.github.io/_walkthroughs/Perfection.md

 ## 4. Vertical privilege escalation
 {:style="color:DarkRed; font-size: 170%;"}

 We see we're in as Susan.
 We can try the command *sudo -l*, but we need her password.
-Also, we get the message "sudo: a terminal is required to read the password; either use the -S option to read from standard input or configure an askpass helper. sudo: a password is required".
+Also, we get the message "*sudo: a terminal is required to read the password; either use the -S option to read from standard input or configure an askpass helper. sudo: a password is required*".
 This is because the reverse shell we have isn't interactive, so it cannot ask for the password.
 We can upgrade this shell with the usual python command:

 ```
 python3 -c 'import pty;pty.spawn("/bin/bash")'